 I followed his gaze, but after only a moment, he continued.

 The stranger stood, stretching as he did so.
-He nodded in thanks, turned, and began trailing the path back down the hill, the course I saw him traverse only moments ago.
+He nodded in thanks, turned, and began trailing the path back down the hill.
 I watched him fade into the trees, every sentence he'd uttered ricocheting around my mind.
 I wondered if I'd remember his words come morning.
 But, before I thought to reach for my phone, darkness descended.

 The next thing I heard was birds.
 Groggily, I rubbed my eyes, sprouting my arms into the air as one does when they've slept in a camping chair.
 The fire was a pile of black ash, wisps of smoke, still rising into the red sky.